-During the year a number of new Members were appointed to the Consumer and Commercial Division or assigned to the Division from other Divisions of the Tribunal.
-The number of full-time and part-time Members hearing cases in the Division during the year was 95.
-Approximately 20 Members of the Division sit on Appeal Panels.
+During the year, one new Member was appointed to the Division.
+The number of full-time and part-time Members hearing cases in the Division during the year was 92.

+Approximately 14 Members of the Division sit on Appeal Panels.